 Your support network can include many different types of people from your family and friends to fellow freelancers and blog buddies.
 Check if there are any local communities that you can join.
-If you don’t have any local meet-ups, you can start your own or participate in online networking like twitter chats, Facebook groups and resource centers for freelancers.
+If you don’t have any local meet-ups, you can start your own or participate in online networking like Facebook groups.
 Just because you work for yourself doesn’t mean you have to do everything alone!

 2. Create an Effective Portfolio